PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 live LayoutState, pass order, and observation-only evidence rules.
 Commit and push only; do not create, reopen, or update a pull request.

+## Split/mixed pre-Concat result characterization checkpoint

+The Split/mixed pre-Concat adapter wrapper dispatches the indexed owner in `split_mixed_concat_layout.py` and returns the fixed one-counter dictionary `optimized_transpose_split_mixed_pre_concat_to_single_post_adapter_nhwc_chains`.
+The owner counts only successful complete plan applications and calls unused-tensor pruning only after a positive rewrite.
+Its counter therefore covers all owner mutation paths.

+There are exactly two direct wrapper calls.
+The first is inside layout recovery pass-set 2 between StridedSlice pre-Concat recovery and Concat input-adapter recovery.
+The terminal call follows `_terminal_relu_split_conv_concat_stats` and precedes the same input-adapter owner.
+Both receive the live Session LayoutState.
+Layout-recovery orchestration directly selects the public owner as a third, distinct form.

+A strict expected-failure contract selects `_layout_opt_split_mixed_pre_concat_stats` and `_terminal_split_mixed_pre_concat_stats` for only the direct wrapper calls.
+It fixes the wrapper, one-key schema, positive-only pruning, exact two-call count, model and LayoutState arguments, option guard, four boundaries, independent orchestration selection, and absence of result consumers.

+At implementation, replace only the two raw direct expressions with assignments.
+Do not add a consumer or guard, and do not change the wrapper, owner, schema, pruning, graph-index behavior, live LayoutState, orchestration selection, surrounding calls, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- Split/mixed pre-Concat schema and indexed-owner fixtures, layout-recovery orchestration, both direct boundaries, adjacent StridedSlice and Concat input-adapter owners, architecture, and pass-efficiency coverage:
+  `407 passed, 1 xfailed in 18.76s`

+The sole strict expected failure is the intentionally unimplemented two-result retention contract.
+Implement only those assignments, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the